Skip navigation

 Context

-Except for the 12% of housing cooperatives which are funded by members’ private equity, most housing cooperatives in Australia have received funding from either a state or territory government or from the Australian government.
+Except for the 17% of housing cooperative homes which are funded by members’ private equity, most housing cooperatives in Australia have received funding from either a state or territory government or from the Australian government.
 They have funding agreements requiring rents to be affordable and many are registered as charities with GST exemptions.
 Being a charity requires the coop to charge rents that are less than 75% of the market rate.

 Cooperative housing is distributed across Australia, with the majority in the most populous states – NSW and Victoria, and the remainder in the other states and territories.